-In 2017, the FCA and the Bank of England’s Financial Policy Committee (FPC) noted in 2017 that it had become increasingly apparent that the absence of active underlying markets and the scarcity of term unsecured deposit transactions raised serious questions about the future sustainability of the LIBOR benchmarks.
+In 2017, the FCA and the Bank of England’s Financial Policy Committee (FPC) noted that it had become increasingly apparent that the absence of active underlying markets and the scarcity of term unsecured deposit transactions raised serious questions about the future sustainability of the LIBOR benchmarks.

 The LIBOR panel banks agreed to continue submitting to LIBOR until end-2021 (subsequently extended to end-June 2023 for US dollar LIBOR only), to enable time for the market to transition away from LIBOR.